A path to improving safety, performance and reliability while reducing costs.

 Streetlights include lights that are above the public right of way, such as public streets.

-The project does not include area lights, which are lights over private property, such as at condos or parking lots.
+The city does not own or maintain area lights, which are lights over private property, such as at condos or parking lots.

-Many of the Xcel-owned streetlights use outdated technology, called High-Pressure Sodium or HSD lighting that is inefficient and provides a lower-quality light.
+Many of the streetlights previoiusly owned by Xcel Energy use outdated technology, that is inefficient and provides a lower-quality light.
 Newer technology, called Light Emitting Diode or LEDs, are more efficient, are dimmable and provide a better light quality.

 Color temperature is how warm or cool a light is, such as whether it appears yellower or bluer.
 LEDs come in a range of color temperatures.